chrispyth42/yt-clipboard-downloader/README.md

 ./ytdownload.py [PATH] [-v]

-PATH specifies the directory to download audio/video into
-	     ('downloads' by default)
--v   download the full video (Audio only by default)

 FUNCTIONALITY:
   On successful download, the audio/video is stored in the specified folder, and its ID is stored in a .csv file;
   to prevent duplicate downloads